Understanding the Remortgage Process: How Does a Remortgage Work?

 Shouldn’t You Remortgage?

-You might think sticking to existing deal with your existing lender saves hassle, but remortgaging can offer significant benefits.
+You might think sticking with your existing lender saves hassle, but remortgaging can offer significant benefits.
 It’s an option to secure a lower interest rate, release equity for home improvements or consolidate other debts together.

 Remortgaging at the right time may save thousands over the life of your loan.